mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 # Text to image generation with SD2.0
 python text_to_image.py --prompt "A wolf in winter"
 ```
 For more argument usages, please run `python text_to_image.py -h`.

+#### Remove artifact with Negative Prompts

+While `--prompt` indicats what to render in the generated images, the negative prompt (arg name `--negative_prompt`) can be used to tell Stable Diffusion what you don't want to see in the generated images.
+It can be useful in reducing some specific artifacts.

+#### Supported Samplers

+- DDIM
+- DPM Solver
+- DPM Solver++
+- PLMS
+- UniPC

 For the use of more schedulers/samplers, please refer to the information of [Schedulers](schedulers.md).